Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Things to Do in Vis, Croatia

-Also, I feel like I made a big deal about not doing anything on Vis…but there are actually tons of things to do!
+I feel like I made a big deal about not doing anything on Vis since it’s such a great place to relax…but there are actually tons of things to do in Vis!

-If there’s any one activity you should do on Vis, it’s spending a day on the full-day boat tour around Vis island.
+If there’s any one activity you should do, it’s spending a day on a full-day boat tour around Vis island.
 Honestly, I was a bit skeptical at first, but this was the absolute best way to visit the highlights of the island.
 I loved this whole day!

-The tour departs from Vis town.
-First, you visit the Green Cave, where you can take a swim; next, you dock outside Stiniva Beach and swim in from Stiniva Bay (much easier than hiking in!).
-Next is Biševo Island, which is also home to the Blue Cave, and you can grab lunch there.
+Most tours depart from Vis town.
+The main itinerary highlights include the Green Cave, where you can take a swim; docking outside Stiniva Beach and swimming in from Stiniva Bay (much easier than hiking in!); and visiting Biševo Island, which is home to the Blue Cave.

-Finally, you stop for a swim by the filming location of Mamma Mia!
-Here We Go Again, and you drop by the submarine tunnel, where you may see a sailboat or two docked!
+You’ll also stop for a swim by the filming location of Mamma Mia!
+Here We Go Again, and you may drop by the submarine tunnel, where you can see a sailboat or two docked!

-There are lots of companies doing this tour; we went with Paiz Travel and had a wonderful time.
-The tour costs 650 kuna ($103); bring money for lunch and admission to the caves.
+There are lots of companies that offer boat tours; we went with Paiz Travel and had a wonderful time.
+They offer a private tour or a group tour, starting at 66 euros ($68) per person.
+Don’t forget extra money for lunch and admission to the caves.

 I highly recommend bringing a dry bag or waterproof phone bag so you can tuck away some cash and buy yourself a beer after swimming to Stiniva Beach.
 When you get to Biševo, though, you’ll be able to dock and walk to the beach.

-The Blue Cave is the most famous attraction in all of Vis — a cave that is illuminated in shades of bright blue.
+The Blue Cave is the most famous attraction in all of Vis — an other-worldly cave that is illuminated in shades of bright blue.
 The cave is located on the island of Biševo, a tiny islet off the coast of Vis.

 If you’re spending time at the Blue Cave, it’s worth checking out more of Biševo Island, the island southwest of Vis!
 On the other side of the island from the Blue Cave, you’ll find Porat Beach, which makes a nice stop for a swim.

 Porat Beach is partially sandy and partially pebbly, with calm, shallow water that is especially good for young kids.
-(Sandy beaches are tough to come by on Croatia, so take advantage!)
-On the beach are two restaurants serving up simple fare — fish and chips and the like.
+(Sandy beaches are tough to come by in Croatia, so take advantage!)
+On the beach are a few simple restaurants and snack shops, enough for you to find lunch.

 Biševo Island is a stop on the aforementioned full-day boat tour around Vis, and you’ll see many sailboats dropping in for a few hours of beach time.

 Unlike the Blue Cave, you’re able to swim and snorkel in the Green Cave.
 It reminded me a lot of the cenotes in Mexico.
-Toward the back of the cave there’s a rocky ledge that you can climb, even jumping into the water!
+Toward the back of the cave there’s a rocky ledge that you can climb, allowing you to jump into the water!

 Because of the rocky path, flip-flops are not enough.
 I highly recommend sports sandals (these are my favorites) at the very least; trail runners or sneakers would also work well.

 There is another option, however — taking the aforementioned boat tour around Vis.
-You dock your boat near the beach and swim to shore.
+Your boat will dock near the beach and you can swim to shore.
 I did that and very much enjoyed it!

-Budikovac Island is a stop on some tours of Vis, though not on the boat trip I mentioned previously.
+Budikovac Island is a stop on some boat tours of Vis, such as this small group speedboat tour.

-The military tunnels are the most unique thing to do on Vis, Croatia.
-The island’s military base may have been closed for 20 years, but these tunnels still exist!
+Touring the military tunnels is the most unique thing to do on Vis, Croatia.
+The island’s military base may have been closed for over 30 years, but these tunnels still exist!
 Where else are you going to find military tunnels on an Adriatic island?

 You need to do this activity with a guide as it’s not safe to do on your own.
 A guide will give you a flashlight and helmet and lead you through the maze of tunnels, teaching you about Vis’s military history.
 Breaking out of the darkness onto the edge of the sea is a feeling you won’t find anywhere else in Croatia.